 How do liquid highlighters differ from powders and creams?

-Aside from the obvious textural differences, how else do liquid highlighters differ from their powder and cream counterparts?
-According to Tulve, they’re much more versatile and are much easier to build up during application.
+According to Tulve, liquid highlighters are much more versatile and are much easier to build up during application than powders and creams.
 “These formulas tend to be very concentrated, so a little goes a long way,” he says.
-“They’re also a lot easier to control over a powder formula, in my personal experience.”

 How should a liquid highlighter be applied?